Jack Spikes

-Spikes played a key role in professional football's longest championship game, the 1962 American Football League Championship game between the Texans and the Houston Oilers.
+Spikes played a key role in professional football's longest championship game, the 1962 AFL Championship Game between the Texans and the Houston Oilers.
 Spikes' teammate Bill Hull intercepted the Oilers' George Blanda late in the first overtime.
 Hull's interception allowed the Texans to start the second overtime with two powerful runs by Spikes, to move the ball to the Oilers' 25-yard line, and Tommy Brooker kicked a field goal to give the Texans the win, 20–17.